ASSERT-KTH/sequencer/README.md

 SequenceR uses the OpenNMT library to set up program repair as a translation from buggy code to fixed code.
 Documentation on OpenNMT including parameter setup is at:

 http://opennmt.net/OpenNMT-py/

+## GitLFS

+We use GitLFS to sync model files, so please visit [GitLFS homepage](https://git-lfs.github.com) before following steps.
+Usually, after the installation, remember to run `git lfs install` before other git commands.

 ## Setup